 When this happens to me, I have an instant advantage as I have a replacement part for basically any computer component at my fingertips.
 I also have a magic boot disc that repairs missing files on my hard drive and will boot up any computer, fix and install Windows easy.
 If you do not have any of these tools then you will need to try and find the errors manually.

-Common things that can happen when your computer has a black screen in Windows:
+When your computer has a black screen in Windows:

 - When the computer will not boot up, it sound like it is booting as the CPU fan is running and the lights are on.
 It also finds the CD ROM but it won’t boot from a CD either.